 Getting to the Ceremony

 Once all the attendants are assembled, the photographer may want to take some pictures before the bride arrives.
 The maid of honour will have to organise the other bridesmaids and pageboys, particularly very young ones.

 Duties at the Ceremony

-When the bride arrives, the maid of honour will need to ensure everyone is assembled and in the right position behind her, ready for her entrance.
+When the bride arrives, the maid of honour will need to ensure everyone is in the right position behind her, ready for her entrance.
 Calm any excited little flower girls and pageboys using bribery (sweets) if necessary.

 Make any necessary adjustments to the bride’s veil and dress so that she looks absolutely gorgeous for her big entrance.
 All eyes will be on her.

 Bridesmaids also have very specific duties.
 The bride will follow you into the ceremony and usually sit near the front, ready for the procession back out at the end.
 Make sure young flower girls and page boys have their parents seated close by.

 Once the bride has joined the groom, the maid of honour takes her bouquet and looks after it for the duration of the service.

 When the couple signs the register, the maid of honour accompanies them into the vestry or side room, to witness the signing.
 The best man joins for this too.

 On leaving the ceremony venue, the maid of honour and the best man take their positions behind the bride and her new husband for the recessional.
 Other older bridesmaids will be escorted by the ushers.
 Younger bridesmaids and pageboys will follow behind.

 Once you’re all outside, the maid of honour may need to arrange the couple and attendants for the photographs.
 It is also quite usual for the maid of honour to have her photo taken with the best man.